deekshakulal/SPSS/Blockchain.md

-## CONTRIBUTION OF EACH MEMBER OF THE TEAM:
+## CONTRIBUTION OF PROJECT GUIDE & EACH MEMBER OF THE TEAM:
+- Dr. Shamantha Rai B (*project guide*) : Guiding and sharing resource information also directing, managing and motivating  the project team.
 - Deeksha: Report preparation & Introduction to the blockchain